bluenote-1577/sylph/README.md

 3. **(EXPERIMENTAL) Fast taxonomic classification**: sylph can be turned into a true taxonomic classifier (with relative abundances) with the `--pseudotax` option.
 This is experimental, but seems to work quite well from brief testing.

+## WARNING EARLY DEVELOPMENT

+sylph is being developed rapidly.
+It appears this repository is now being discovered, which is great, but be aware that I will have no qualms about making breaking changes until the official release.

 ##  Install (current version v0.2.0)

 #### Option 1: conda install